HirotoShioi/functional-correctness-with-quickcheck/Trie.md

 3. What can be used as a model of Trie?
 (Optional: can you explain it?)

-4. Implement abstraction function of your Trie
+4. Implement abstraction function for your Trie

 5. After finishing 4, implement following interfaces: